sibebleuze/chess/README.md

   action is avoided by exiting
 * 83: a parameter that should distinguish between client and server mode is empty, since the program needs this information to continue, it just breaks off here
-* 84: while trying to start up stockfish as a command line process, an error occurred, since this may be due to stockfish being absent, the program does not retry but exits instead
+* 84: while trying to start up stockfish as a command line process, an error occurred, since this is probably due to stockfish being absent, the program does not retry but exits instead
+* 85: stockfish normally gets 30 seconds to respond after each command and didn't respond in time here
-* 85: the separator between the origin and the destination field in the history table is missing for one or more moves
+* 86: the separator between the origin and the destination field in the history table is missing for one or more moves
-* 86: the stockfish engine was ordered to play a move after the game has finished, it is not supposed to be
+* 87: the stockfish engine was ordered to play a move after the game has finished, it is not supposed to be

-These situations are all impossible to reach as far as I know (except for the one with stockfish), but who knows where I might have made a mistake.
+These situations are all impossible to reach as far as I know (except for 84 and maybe 85 with stockfish), but who knows where I might have made a mistake.
 If any of the above situations occur, the program will exit.
 Please do let me know if this happens (by submitting an issue on the [Github repo](https://github.com/sibebleuze/chess)).
+Keep in mind that problems with stockfish are especially hard to fix, since the stockfish output is not reproducible.